NoirsCodingCorner/InwardsShadowContainer/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

 ## Features

-This small widget is able to supply shadows to the widget passed into it alignment directions.
+This widget is able to supply shadows to the widget passed into it alignment directions.
 ## Getting started

 Simply include, copy or use the shadowcontainer.dart into your project and call it via SideShadow to add shadow to your widget.